What You Need to Do to Solve the Biggest Timesheet Problems

 Finally, paper timesheets are always at risk of being misplaced or damaged.
 A spilled cup of coffee can smudge the numbers and papers can easily be misplaced, lost, or shredded.
 When this happens, your team will be left with the unfortunate task of trying to recalculate their hours from memory, drastically increasing the chance of mistakes.

 It’s important to note that even if a timesheet is damaged or missing, ultimately, it’s still the employer’s responsibility to pay employees for hours worked.
-This means that if your company doesn’t use time tracking software, but instead relies solely on employees tracking their hours manually, you could be putting yourself at risk; both in terms of inaccurate payments and when it comes to potential accusations of withholding pay.
+This means that if your company doesn’t use proper methods to track employee time, but instead relies solely on employees tracking their hours manually, you could be putting yourself at risk; both in terms of inaccurate payments and when it comes to potential accusations of withholding pay.